 This is where data comes in.
 Your segmentation data will let you know which of the markets exhibit the strongest affinity to your product, brand, service or content.
 Basically, market segmentation and data analysis make sure you’re not wasting your time.

-As previously noted, we can define audiences by their demographic, geographic, psychographic and behavioral characteristics.
+As previously noted, we can define audiences by their demographic, geographic, psychographic and behavioural characteristics.
 You may simply choose a single method, e.g. demographic segmentation.
 However, some marketers find that using just one method of segmentation can leave their data a little short of any real, substantial detail.
 So you might combine two different segmentation types in order to yield more accurate and meaningful information.
 This could mean delving into the shared psychographic traits of your audience and using this data in tandem with demographic information such as their age or education.

 Take these two hypothetical individuals: